Gardeners' Arms – Sunderland

 Scott's Southwick Pottery

-The jug has a printed mark for Scott of Southwick.
-The flowers around the collar are typical of that pottery.
+The first jug above has a printed mark for Scott of Southwick.
+The flowers around the collar of the jugs are typical of that pottery.

 The mug below, although unmarked, comes from the same transfer plate.
 Note the small vertical nick above the 'M' in arms.
 The first detail above is from the jug.
 The second mug also appears to be from the same transfer plate, although the flaw above the 'M' is harder to see.

 Gardeners' Arms – Tyneside

 Attributed to Cornfoot, Carr & Co, North Shields, 1832–1838

 A version of the transfer attributed to the above 1830s' North Shields partnership.
 This jug is decorated with horizontal lustre strokes on the handle typical of that pottery.

 Attributed to Cornfoot, Carr & Co, North Shields, 1832–1838 or

 Another version of the transfer on a heavily lustred North Shields jug.
 The title has been trimmed from the bottom on this jug, but can be seen on the second jug below.
 In the absence of a dated inscription, it is hard to date these items precisely.
 However, the horizontal lustre strokes on the handle on the handle tend to be freer on the later Carr and Patton items, and the potting can be heavier (less fine), particularly on the larger jugs.